section-engineering-education/engineering-education/content/articles/implement-multitenancy-with-multiple-databases-in-django/index.md

 - [Reference](#references)

 ### Prerequisites
-To follow through this tutorial, you will need to have:
+To follow along with this tutorial, you will need to have:
 - Fundamental knowledge in both Python and Django.
 - Any code editor that you are comfortable with.
-- [MongoDB](https://docs.mongodb.com/manual/administration/install-community/) installed in your PC.
+- [MongoDB](https://docs.mongodb.com/manual/administration/install-community/) is installed on your PC.

 ### Create application
 #### Setup the environment